psilicon/avro2s/README.md

 ```scala
 libraryDependencies += "io.psilicon" % "avro2s_2.13" % "0.3.0"
 ```
+For Scala 2.13 generation.
 If you are using Union types, other than unions representing nullable (`["null", T]`), you will need to add shapeless to your `build.sbt`:
 ```scala
 libraryDependencies += "com.chuusai" % "shapeless_2.13" % "2.3.10"
 ```